Car ramming injures 10 people on French island, interior minister says

 By Sana Noor Haq, Joseph Ataman, CNN

-(CNN) — A motorist rammed and injured several pedestrians and cyclists on the French island of Oléron, off the Atlantic coast, on Wednesday.
+(CNN) — A motorist rammed into pedestrians and cyclists on the French island of Oléron on Wednesday, injuring nearly a dozen people just off the Atlantic coast.

+Within 35 minutes, the driver ran over five people, according to the French Interior Minister Laurent Nuñez.

+Ten passersby were injured, CNN affiliated BFMTV reported.
+At least two people were seriously wounded, including a 22-year-old woman, the interior minister added.

 Police swiftly arrived at the scene and apprehended the driver “with difficulty,” CNN affiliated BFMTV reported on Wednesday, citing the mayor of Saint-Pierre-d’Oléron, Christophe Sueur.